moretromain/cpp-bootstrap/README.md

 * Windows
   * define UNICODE
   * define __cplusplus to the right version (required by some common libs, like boost)
-  * define usual STL stuff (iterator debugging, deprecation warning etc.)
+  * define usual STL stuff (iterator debugging, deprecation warnings etc.)
 * MacOS
   * remove RPATH stuff to avoid absolute paths in there
   * define usual Clang/ObjC stuff (don't link with ObjC runtime etc.)

 The builder will also generate a per-target ```target_api.h``` header for easier symbol management (defines a ```TARGET_API``` preprocessor macro that expands to the plaform specific stuff -dllexport/import, attribute visibility etc.-).

+## What are the bare requirements in my CMake code ?

+### Root ```CMakeLists.txt```

 The root ```CMakeLists.txt``` shall at least include:

 ```
-# The builder uses very basic CMake stuff, any 3.X version should do..
+# The builder uses very basic CMake stuff, any 3.x version should do..
 cmake_minimum_required(...)

 # Before doing anything CMake related, import the builder folder,
 # this will prepare the builder to be used for whatever's coming next
 add_subdirectory(builder)

-# Create the main project, this will be the Visual Studio Solution, or the XCode Workspace etc.
+# Create the main project, this will be the Visual Studio Solution,
+# the XCode Workspace or the MakeFile root target
 project(${BUILDER_ROOT_PROJECT_NAME} C CXX)

-# It's time to configure the build for the current platform, set a few compiler flags etc.
+# It's time to configure the builder for the current platform, set a few compiler flags etc.
 builder_configure_platform()

-# Do whatever CMake stuff is required, more compiler options, shared variables, cache magic...
+# Do whatever CMake stuff is required, more compiler options,
+# shared variables, checks, cache magic...
 ...

-# Import external dependencies
+# Import external dependencies, if any
 find_package(...)

 # Add internal folders as in any CMake tree
 add_subdirectory(...)
 ```

+### Per-folder ```CMakeLists.txt```

-A basic target ```CMakeLists.txt``` would look like:
+A basic ```CMakeLists.txt``` that declares one target would look like:

 ```
 target(MyTarget)